 Five years ago, it became clear that we could not remove other things, because there were fires.
 We have reached a stage where new improvements in energy density should come from changing battery materials, and finding new materials is always slower than what I would call mechanical progress.

-That's because today's rechargeable smartphone batteries are based on lithium cobalt, a battery technology we've been using since the early 90s and have pretty much reached the limit of how much power we can get.
+This is because today's rechargeable smartphone batteries are based on cobalt lithium, a battery technology that we have been using since the early 90s and have largely reached the limit of the energy we can get.

-But there is hope for the future.
-Researchers are already investigating new ones batteries, such as solid-state batteries, which could open the door to denser materials and could deliver more power to future devices.
+But there are hopes for the future.
+Researchers are already researching new battery technologies, such as solid-state batteries, that could open the door to denser materials and provide more power to future devices.

-However, there is one issue: while new batteries are being developed, the we are becoming more and more sophisticated which means they need even more energy.
+However, there is one issue: as new batteries develop, our smartphones become more sophisticated, which means that they need even more energy.

 So. upcoming battery technology will have to overtake this development, and generally have to pass or keep up with Moore's Law.

-"Law" is named after its co-founder ς of Intel microprocessors, Gordon Moore, who described in 1965 the reasons why the number of transistors in a dense integrated circuit would double every year for at least a decade thereafter.
+The "law" was named after Gordon Moore, co-founder of Intel microprocessor maker, who described in 1965 the reasons why the number of transistors in a dense integrated circuit would double every year for at least one decade since then.

 In 1975, looking back at the data for the next decade, he revised his "forecast" by setting the time required to double the transistors of a dense integrated circuit to two years.